Home > Legal > Shared Custody of Your Children

 It’s an idea that has widespread popularity in Europe, and in the U.S. it’s becoming more common, although the UK has lagged behind in adopting it.

-Shared custody does demand a big level of commitment from both parents.
+Shared custody demands a high level of commitment from both parents.
 If you’re going to have your children for three days a week, then during that time you have you need to make sure your schedule revolves around them.

 The Advantages of Shared Custody

-With standard Contact Orders, one parent has the majority of responsibility for the day-to-day routine, while the other – usually the separated father – sees the children at the weekend.
+With standard Contact Orders, one parent has the majority of responsibility for the day-to-day routine, while the other – usually the separated father – sees the children at the weekend or selected weekdays.

 Shared custody means your Children Have Two Homes, two stable bases where they can feel secure.
 Above all, it means they continue to have a real family life with both parents, which makes them feel more loved.

-Research carried out in America has determined that when children have experience of shared custody they have better relationships with both parents and are more satisfied with their lives.
+Research has determined that when children have experience of shared custody they have better relationships with both parents and are more satisfied with their lives.
 It’s also shown that even when there’s strong animosity between the parents, shared custody works well for the children.

 The Disadvantages of Shared Custody

-For shared custody to work, you have to live fairly close to you ex , for your children to continue to attend the same schools, see their friends, and so on.
-This can create social problems for the parents, since proximity means an increased chance of contact with you Ex Partner.
+For shared custody to work, you have to live fairly close to you ex, for your children to continue to attend the same schools, see their friends, and so on.
+This can create social problems for the parents, since proximity means an increased chance of contact with your Ex Partner.

 Also, if your job or circumstances change and you have to move elsewhere, then the change from shared custody to contact can create emotional problems for your children (the same can apply if your ex has to move for any reason).
 In other words, by its nature there has to be a certain amount of flexibility in the plan.